 Minimum Statement of Support

-The following statement is the core of the MAAF Chaplain Outreach Program and is intended to be a minimum standard of commitment to equal treatment of all service members as well as respect for religious diversity within the military.
-Chaplains are invited to sign this statement as a way of overcoming misconceptions about religious discrimination within the Chaplains Corps.
-This perception of discrimination relates both to chaplains against nontheist service members as well as intolerant chaplains against chaplains who want to be supportive.
-Signing onto the statement can help to overcome both perceptions.
-Service members can invite Chaplains to sign this statement as a sign of respect to those of all beliefs.
-MAAF also offers to assist chaplains in reconciling with nontheistic service members or commanders who may be intolerant of chaplains due to religion.
+The MAAF Chaplain Outreach Program and is intended to be a minimum standard of commitment to equal treatment of all service members as well as respect for religious diversity within the military.
+Signing onto this statement is a way to communicate to nontheist service members that chaplains will help everyone.
 Chaplains and chaplain offices are invited to publicly show support by contacting MAAF.
 MAAF equally seeks feedback from any chaplain unwilling to sign on for any reason.

 Nontheistic service members including atheists, agnostics, humanists, freethinkers, and others identifying as nontheists serve honorably within our nation’s military.
 Chaplains should support nontheistic service members with the same enthusiasm, resources, and services that they provide for theistic service members.
 Leaders should not use their position to influence individuals or the chain of command to adopt the leader’s own personal religion.
 These are minimum standards of conduct to which all service members, especially chaplains and commanders, should adhere.

-Below is a growing list of current chaplain endorsing agencies that agree in principle to our Minimum Statement of Support or who have acted in accordance with our call for endorser support.
-No matter how many humanist chaplains there may eventually be, all chaplains should be willing and able to serve humanists.
-These endorsing agencies are leading the way to improved diversity, accommodation, and free exercise of religion and belief for all:
+Below is a list of current chaplain endorsing agencies that agree in principle to our Minimum Statement of Support or who have acted in accordance with our call for endorser support:

 Below are organizations that signed onto a more restrictive ‘pledge’ version that preceded this ‘minimum standard’ version: